SebastianLRinaldi/GelBlasterResearch/ChristmasList.md

-Preferences
+Combo Preferences
 1. One selection from Tops and one selection from Bottoms
-3. Something from hoodies and one from bottoms
+2. Something from hoodies and Something from  bottoms
-2. Something from Bottom
+3. Anything bottoms
-3. Something from Tops
+4. Anything from the Tops
-4. Something from Hoodies
+5. Anything from Hoodies

 Each list is in order of what I want/like the most
 (1. being I love it so much omg I need this)